omgarmi/dspg_git_armimo97/README.md

 - lol I am learning soooo much yayaayayay
 - use git branch `MY_BRANCH_NAME` to create a new branch ` use `git checkout MY_BRANCH_NAME` to move head

+- hello i have edited it bc i messed up the first time